Skip to contents

 #> PSD M-T 0 NA NA

 The PSD-X (in contrast to PSD X-Y) values are referred to here as “traditional” PSD metrics as they show the percent of stock-sized fish that were also X-sized.
-For example, PSD-P is the percent of stock-sized fish that also reach preferred-size.
+For example, PSD-P is the percent of stock-sized fish that also reached preferred-size.
 In this example, 6% (95%CI: 4%-7%) of stock-sized fish attained preferred size.
+Just the “traditional” metrics may be returned by including what="traditional".

 psdCalc(~tl,data=YPerchSB1,species="Yellow Perch",units="cm",what="traditional")